Resolution

 In the 200 mV range, the full scale ranges from -200 mV to +200 mV, the full range is 400 mV.
 When a 12 bit resolution is used, there are 212 = 4096 levels.
 This results in a smallest detectable voltage step of 0.400 V / 4096 = 97.7 µV.
 In 16 bit resolution this step is 0.400 V / 65536 = 6.1 µV

-• Clicking the increase/decrease resolution buttons Increase resolution and Decrease resolution on the instrument toolbar
+- Clicking the decrease/increase resolution buttons and on the instrument toolbar

-• Clicking the resolution indicator Resolution on the channel toolbar and selecting the required resolution from the popup menu
+- Clicking the resolution indicator on the instrument toolbar and selecting the required resolution from the popup menu